-- Pulp Removal: A series of files are used to remove the infected connective tissue, blood vessels and nerves will prevent infections and discomfort in the future.
+- Pulp Removal: A series of files are used to remove the infected connective tissue, blood vessels and nerves that will prevent infections and discomfort in the future.

-- Dental Cement Filling: The hollow space that the absence of the pulp leaves behind is filled to prevent the tooth from cracking or falling apart, using a special dental cement.
+- Dental Cement Filling: The hollow space that the absence of the pulp leaves behind is filled to prevent the tooth from cracking or falling apart, using special dental cement.

 - Crown Fixed: A crown or prosthetic tooth is fixed over the weakened tooth to make it strong and look visually appealing.